Deprivation index: 1988: Townsend Deprivation Index

-These variables can be measured for the population of a given area and combined (via a series of calculations involving log transformations and standardisations) to give a "Townsend score" for that area.

-A greater Townsend index score implies a greater degree of deprivation.
-Areas may be "ranked" according to their Townsend score as a means of expressing relative deprivation.
+These variables can be measured for the population of a given area and combined (via a series of calculations involving log transformations and standardisations) to give a Townsend score for that area.
+A greater index score implies a greater degree of deprivation.
+Areas may be ranked according to their Townsend score as a means of expressing relative deprivation.

 A Townsend score can be calculated for any area where information is available for the four index variables.
 Commonly, census data are used and scores are calculated at the level of census output areas.
 Scores for these areas may be linked or mapped to other geographical areas, such as postcodes, to make the scores more applicable in practice.
 The Townsend index has been the favoured deprivation measure among UK health authorities.

-Researchers at the University of Bristol's eponymous "Townsend Centre for International Poverty Research" continue to work on "meaningful measures of poverty".
+Researchers at the University of Bristol's eponymous Townsend Centre for International Poverty Research continue to work on "meaningful measures of poverty".

 1991: Carstairs Index

 The Carstairs index was developed by Vera Carstairs and Russell Morris, and published in 1991 as Deprivation and Health in Scotland.
 The work focuses on Scotland, and was an alternative to the Townsend Index to avoid the use of households as denominators.
 The Carstairs index is based on four Census variables: low social class, lack of car ownership, overcrowding and male unemployment and the overall index reflects the material deprivation of an area, in relation to the rest of Scotland.
-Carstairs indices are calculated at the postcode sector level, with average population sizes of approximately 5,000 persons.
+Carstairs indices are calculated at the postcode sector level, with average population sizes of approximately 5,000 people.

 The Carstairs index makes use of data collected at the Census to calculate the relative deprivation of an area, therefore there have been four versions: 1981, 1991, 2001 and 2011.
 The Carstairs indices are routinely produced and published by the MRC/CSO Social and Public Health Sciences Unit at the University of Glasgow.